About the James Webb Space Telescope

 - Instruments: In addition to the Canadian-made scientific instrument NIRISS, the Webb Telescope houses three other partner-contributed scientific instruments: NIRCam (NASA), NIRSpec (European Space Agency [ESA]) and MIRI (NASA/ESA).

-- High-frequency radio transmitter: Large radio antennas spread out around the globe will receive Webb's transmitter signals and forward them to the Webb Science and Operation Center at the Space Telescope Science Institute in Baltimore, USA.
+- High-frequency radio transmitter: Large radio antennas spread out around the globe receive Webb's transmitter signals and forward them to the Webb Science and Operation Center at the Space Telescope Science Institute in Baltimore, USA.

 |Mirror diameter||6.5 m|